apache/nuttx/configs/tm4c1294-launchpad/README.txt

        Telnet does work with IPv6 but is not enabled in this configuration (but could be).

-    2. This configuration can be modified to that both IPv4 and IPv6 are support.
-Here is a summary of the additional configuration settings requird to support both IPv4 and IPv6:
+    2. This configuration can be modified so that both IPv4 and IPv6 are supported.
+Here is a summary of the additional configuration settings required to support both IPv4 and IPv6:

          CONFIG_NET_IPv4=y
          CONFIG_NET_ARP=y